padrinobook/padrinobook/02-job-vacancy-application.md

 - `<body>...</body>` - In this section the main content of the page is displayed.

-This used to be the way websites were created in the beginning of the web - plain static content.
-Today things are a dynamic, so our static app won't last long but for the beginning it gives a success feeling.
+Plain static content - this used to be the way websites were created in the beginning of the web.
+Today, apps provide dynamic layout.
+During this chapter, we will se how to add more and more dynamic parts to our application.

-We can take a look at our new page by firing up our app by running the following at the command line:
+We can take a look at our new page by executing the following command:

 {: lang="bash" }
     $ bundle exec padrino start

-You should see a message telling you that Padrino has taken the stage, you should now be able to view the freshly created index page by visiting [http://localhost:3000/index.html](http://localhost:3000/index.html "index.html") in your browser.
-What you see will be a white page with the textline `Hello, Padrino!`.
+You should see a message telling you that Padrino has taken the stage, and you should be able to view our created index page by visiting [http://localhost:3000/index.html](http://localhost:3000/index.html "index.html") in your browser.

-Why using the `bundle exec`command ?
-Whenever you use this command, you are using gem version mentioned in the Gemfile.
+But hey, you might ask "Why do we use the `bundle exec`command - isn't just `padrino start`enough?"
+The reason for this is that we use bundler to load exactly those Ruby gems that we specified in the Gemfile.
+I recommend that you use `bundle exec`for all following commands, but to focus on Padrino, I will skip this command on the following parts of the book.

-Instead of using `start` you can also use `s` (we all love shortcuts, don't we?).
-Further on in this book I will leave the `bundle exec` away in front of each Padrino related command for better readability of the code.
+You may have thought it a little odd that we had to manually request the index.html in the URL when viewing our start page.

-You may have though it a little odd that we had to manually use index.html in the URL when viewing our start page, this is because our app currently has now idea about **routing**.
-A router recognize URLs and distributes them to actions of controllers.
+This is because our app currently has now idea about **routing**.
+Routing is the process to recognize requeste URLs and to forward these requests to actions of controllers.
 With other words: A router is like a like vending machine where you put in money to get a coke.
-In this case the machine is the *router* which *routes* your input "Want a coke" to the action "Print out a coke".
+In this case, the machine is the *router* which *routes* your input "Want a coke" to the action "Drop a coke in the tray"

 ### First Controller And Routing